mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-correlation.md

 _Finding metrics with similar behavior and analyzing internal system dependencies._

-There are a lot of situations when you see a sudden change in one metric (e.g. increased latency or error rate) and you need to find what caused it.
+There are a lot of situations when you see an unexpected change in one metric (e.g. increased latency or error rate) and need to find what caused it.
 It could be solved by applying prior knowledge about dependencies in the system but there are still a lot of unknowns especially in case of poorly documented legacy applications.
-It would be great to have a tool that given a metric will produce list of other metrics it depends on based on time series data.
+It would be great to have a tool that given a metric produces a list of other metrics it depends on based on time series data.

-There are some papers (["Causality and graphical models in time series analysis"](http://galton.uchicago.edu/~eichler/hsss.pdf)) suggesting that it's possible to infer dependencies from time series data but I haven't done any experiments with it yet (R package [`vars`](http://cran.r-project.org/web/packages/vars/vignettes/vars.pdf) might be useful).
+There are some papers (e.g. ["Causality and graphical models in time series analysis"](http://galton.uchicago.edu/~eichler/hsss.pdf)) suggesting that it's possible to infer dependencies from time series data but I haven't done any experiments with it yet (R package [`vars`](http://cran.r-project.org/web/packages/vars/vignettes/vars.pdf) might be useful).

 For practical purposes it's often enough to find metrics that have similarly shaped graphs.
 Changes in computer systems are quite fast (seconds or milliseconds) to propagate between components making it impossible to find out what changed first with typical polling intervals (10s, 60s) so it looks like dependent metrics are moving at the same time.